MicrosoftLearning/mslearn-deep-learning/Instructions/03-deploy-triton.md

 # Deploy Triton with an ONNX model to a managed online endpoint

 To deploy a model to an endpoint in Azure Machine Learning, you can use NVIDIA Triton Inference Server.
 In this exercise, you'll register an ONNX model that is already trained to the workspace.
-Deploying to an endpoint will be easy thanks to Triton's no-code-deployment option.
+Deploying to an endpoint will be easy thanks to Triton's no-code-deployment option in Azure Machine Learning.

 ## Before you start